Skip to content

 6 mil

-• Recommended thickness for general greenhouse use by many manufacturers
+• The recommended thickness for general greenhouse use by many manufacturers

-• Adds insulation for cooler weather while minimizing light loss
+• Adds insulation for cooler weather with minimal light loss

 • Withstands moderate snow load and wind